Disclosure: This Disney Cirque du Soleil page contains affiliate links. Read full Disclosure Policy.

 What Is Cirque du Soleil: Drawn to Life?

-Drawn to Life is the name of the new Cirque du Soleil show set to debut in fall 2021 at Disney Springs, in Orlando, Florida.
+Drawn to Life is the name of the new Cirque du Soleil show set to debut on November 18, 2021 at Disney Springs, in Orlando, Florida.

 This show will be unlike anything previously done in the history of Cirque du Soleil shows.

 This is also the first time Cirque has partnered with Walt Disney Animation Studios and Walt Disney Imagineering to create a one-of-a-kind show.

 Here’s what we know about the show: